 The contemporary equivalent of a sword is of course a firearm.
-Much like swords, they make it possible to put up an effective fight by enhancing one’s ability to defend himself and others.
+Much like swords, firearms make it possible to put up an effective fight by enhancing one’s ability to defend himself and others.
 The reasoning behind Jesus’s instruction to buy swords is equally applicable to firearms.

 A large body of research shows that using a gun in self-defense is very effective at reducing injury and property loss.
 Research also consistently shows that the number of defensive gun uses greatly exceeds the number of criminal uses.
-There does not also seem to be any kind of connection between gun ownership and homicide.
+Moreover, there does not seem to be any kind of connection between gun ownership and homicide.
 Therefore, purchasing, learning how to use, and carrying a firearm appears to be a prudent and effective way of being a wise steward of our own lives and the lives of others around us.
 Outside of Jesus’s command to buy a sword, there are also strong moral and philosophical arguments for gun ownership.
 I have written on these arguments in a number of places.

 But what about trusting in God?
 Isn’t relying on an earthly weapon for protection a sign of spiritual weakness?
 Not anymore than providing for our own food and water are signs of spiritual weakness.
 God of course does provide, but many times he provides through earthly means.
 The residents of Jerusalem during the rebuilding of the wall understood this when they both prayed to God and set up an armed guard as a means of protection (Nehemiah 4:7-9).

 Okay, but didn’t Jesus say that if someone slaps us, we are to “turn the other cheek”?
 Yes, absolutely.
-The “slap” that Jesus refers to was a kind of insult, not a physical blow meant to cause physical harm or injury.
+The “slap” that Jesus refers to was a kind of demeaning insult, not a physical blow meant to cause physical harm or injury.
 Jesus was saying that we should not attempt to “get even” with those who insult or demean us.
 He was not ruling out forceful responses to threats of serious bodily harm, which as we’ve seen is explicitly authorized in his instruction to buy swords.

-The role of the sword is to provide a response to wrongdoing on earth.
+The role of the sword (and firearm) is to provide a response to wrongdoing on earth.
 Peter’s use of the sword was rebuked because it was an attempt to use the sword in a way that went beyond its limited earthly role.